Shytoshi Kusama (SHY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shytoshi Kusama Historical Price

-According to the latest data gathered on Shytoshi Kusama live price page, the current price of Shytoshi Kusama is 0.00514712USD.
-The circulating supply of Shytoshi Kusama(SHY) is 499.96M SHY , giving it a market capitalization of $2.57M.
+According to the latest data gathered on Shytoshi Kusama live price page, the current price of Shytoshi Kusama is 0.00543438USD.
+The circulating supply of Shytoshi Kusama(SHY) is 499.96M SHY , giving it a market capitalization of $2.72M.

 The Shytoshi Kusama Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SHY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.